hapax/hapax.github.io/assets/chandra.md

 where $k_B$ is *Boltzmann's constant*.
-This suggests that, even though our Fermi gas is supposed to be at zero temperature, there is some "effective temperature" due to quantum effects.
+This suggests that, even though our Fermi gas is supposed to be at zero temperature, there is an "effective temperature" due to quantum effects.
-For lack of imagination, we call this the *Fermi temperature*, defined by
+For lack of imagination, we call this the *Fermi temperature*, and define it by

 $$
 T_F = \frac{E_F}{k_B}.